Autonomous-Motorsports-Purdue/AMP_ASSv4/README.md

 colcon build
 ```

-And let ros2 know where the find the built packages
+And let ROS2 know where the find the built packages

 ```
 source install/local_setup.bash
 ```

-If this works not, it should report no failed packages.
+If this works out, it should report no failed packages.

 At this point, launch the simulation for a test! `ros2 launch amp_simulate robot_launch.py`.
 If you do not already have the right version of webots (2023b) installed, the `webots-ros2` package will prompt you to install Webots.